pyao3/etherbook/README.md

 # Kijabe Anesthesia Handbook

 This repository has the contents of the Kijabe Hospital Anesthesia Handbook.
-The repository was adapted with permission from the VIMBook [Vimbook.com](https://vimbook.beauhilton.com/).
+The repository was adapted with permission from [VIMbook.com](https://vimbook.beauhilton.com/).

 ## contributing